druxorey/pybash-scripts/README.md

 - `bash/`: Contains Bash scripts.
 - `c++/`: Contains C++ scripts.
 - `python/`: Contains Python scripts.
-  - `graphic/`: Contains applications with a graphical interface.
-  - `terminal/`: Contains applications that run in a terminal.
 - `rust/`: Contains Rust scripts.

 The `learning` folder contains scripts for understanding the language.